- Police Department

-The Greenville Police Department utilizes three ranks for non-supervisory personnel: Police Officer 1 (PO1), Police Officer 2 (PO2), and Police Officer 3 (PO3).
-All new officers who have no police experience start out at the PO1 rank.
-Lateral officers may start at PO1, PO2, or PO3 based on years of experience and formal elective training.
+The Greenville Police Department utilizes four ranks for non-supervisory personnel: Recruit Officer (PO-0), Police Officer 1 (PO1), Police Officer 2 (PO2) and Police Officer 3 (PO3).
+All new officers who have no police experience start out at the Recruit rank.
+Lateral officers may start at PO1, PO2 or PO3 based on years of experience and formal elective training.

 Within each rank, salary ascends on a step program until the range maximum is met.
 Officers may be promoted to PO2 or PO3 after completion of the required years of service and attending additional training.

 Promotions to Sergeant, Lieutenant, Captain, and Major are based on a competitive testing process.